maramkhunaizi/E-Commerce-Fraud-Detection/README.md

 ## How to Run

 1. Clone this repository
-2. Install dependencies: `pip install -r requirements.txt`
-3. Open `ecommerce_fraud_detection.ipynb` in Jupyter
+2. Open `ecommerce_fraud_detection.ipynb` in Jupyter
-4. Run all cells in order
+3. Run all cells in order

 ## License